In this Article:

 Automatics are excellent close quarters weapons since they are simple and rapid to deploy with one hand.
 In a fight you may be using one hand to block or punch and the other can easily reach for and deploy an automatic.
 In other situations you may have your hands full toting mission critical items, or you are climbing a ladder, holding yourself up, etc. There are lots of situations where an automatic is an excellent choice.

-Grip – With a tactical knife you want a full grip that is easy to retain.
+With a tactical knife, you’ll want a full grip that is easy to retain.
 If the grip is small, it needs to have the means to loop your fingers through or around like a push dagger.
 A comfortable grip makes hard work easy as well.
-I like a fully textured grip that I can use reliably with or without gloves as well as cold or wet hands.
+I like a fully textured grip that I can use reliably with or without gloves and cold or wet hands.
 Retention is one of the most significant issues with any weapon, and you have to be capable of running it hard without risking losing it.

 Trying to name one single blade steel as the best is impossible.
 Too many factors to consider and too many compromises to make.
 I like 154 CM steel because it’s robust and easy to sharpen, but others may like S35V steel because of how sharp it can get.
 Both work, and so do a hundred other steels.